CONTACT US

 Need help in improving your pagespeed?

-2. Include Lazy Load Images
+6. Include Lazy Load Images

-The most common mistake is loading the images all at once instead of lazy loading.
 Lazy loading downloads images only when they approach the current screen’s view.
-For instance, the browser won’t load an image at the bottom of the page until the user scrolls down to it, thereby saving precious milliseconds.
-The time it takes for the pages to load should be as short as possible.
-It’s key to optimize your Core Web Vitals assessment scores and minimize the bounce rate.
+For instance, the browser won’t load an image at the bottom of the page until the user scrolls down to it, saving time.
+Next js comes with a built-in component called Image, that implements lazy loading (and more) by default.

 Example usage of the image component: